1943 college football season

 The 1943 college football season was the 75th season of intercollegiate football in the United States.
-Competition included schools from the Big Ten Conference, the Pacific Coast Conference (PCC), the Southeastern Conference (SEC), the Big Six Conference, the Southwestern Conference, and numerous smaller conferences and independent programs.
-The season was played during World War II.
+Played during World War II, the competition included schools from the Big Ten Conference, the Pacific Coast Conference (PCC), the Southeastern Conference (SEC), the Big Six Conference, the Southwestern Conference, and numerous smaller conferences and independent programs.

-The teams ranked highest in the final Associated Press poll in December 1942 were:
+The teams ranked highest in the final Associated Press poll in December 1943: